-- Friday afternoon: Winds will be from the west and southwest and push smoke from the Snow Fire to the east and northeast into northern portions of the Coachella Valley and Eastern Riverside County, and out of the South Coast Air Basin. - Friday evening through Saturday morning: Winds will shift Friday evening to come from the west and northwest.
-After midnight, wind speeds will decrease and become light.
-Areas east and southeast of the Snow Fire along the I-10 corridor from Cabazon to Cathedral City will likely see the highest particulate matter levels as smoke is likely to remain closer to the ground overnight. - Saturday afternoon: Winds are predicted to shift and come from the west and southwest.
-This will move smoke from the Snow Fire to the east and northeast into the Coachella Valley and Eastern Riverside County.
+- Saturday afternoon: Winds will be from the west and northwest and push smoke from the Snow Fire to the east into the Coachella Valley and Eastern Riverside County.
+Higher PM2.5 levels are possible throughout the Coachella Valley including in Palm Springs, Rancho Mirage, Palm Desert, Indio, and Mecca. - Saturday evening through Sunday morning: Winds on Saturday evening will come from the west and northwest.
+Areas east and southeast of the Snow Fire along the I-10 corridor from Cabazon to Cathedral City will likely see the highest particulate matter levels as smoke is likely to remain closer to the ground overnight. - Sunday afternoon: Winds are predicted to shift and come from the southwest at times.
+This will move smoke from the Snow Fire to the northeast into the Coachella Valley and Eastern Riverside County.
+Northwest winds resume on Sunday evening and higher PM2.5 levels are possible throughout the Coachella Valley on Sunday evening.